 Believe it or not, while Chic Boutique pats themselves on the back for making their website accessible for Italian and Spanish-speaking customers, they’re committing an all-too-common mistake.

 By investing in translating their website alone, their content will be understood by their target customer.
 However, it won’t be optimised for their target markets.
 This means that they are unlikely to see the kind of ROI they might be expecting.

 This is where an international content marketing strategy comes in.

 Put simply, international content marketing is a method of creating or adapting your content to take into account the linguistic and cultural nuances of your target market, with the main objective being to boost your business in that particular market.

 Sounds complicated?
 Don’t worry, we’re here to help.
 Let’s take you through exactly how to build an international content marketing strategy that works in 3 easy steps.

 1. Know your target market

 What’s more, you should be aware of the importance of the content medium: Whilst video content may perform better in some markets, long-form blog posts may be more valued elsewhere.
-If you can’t find data on this, it may take a 3-month content marketing experiment to discover which content type performs best in your target markets.
+If you can’t find data on this, it may take a 3-month content marketing experiment to gather sufficient data and discover which content type performs best in your target markets.